openbroadcaster/observer/index.md

 ## Playlists

-A __Playlist__ groups selections from the media library for scheduled or recurring broadcast and may contain individual media selections or combinations of media may be combined in PlayLists.
+A __Playlist__ groups selections from the media library for scheduled or recurring broadcast and may contain individual media selections orbinations of media may bebined in PlayLists.
 Buttons along bottom `Add Dynamic Selection` and `Station ID` add functionality.

 The `MY` button when selected filters to only show Play Lists created and managed by user.